JSDWRLD/InvoiceIQ/README.md

-# InvoiceIq (Production Ver)
+# InvoiceIQ

 This project is an invoice tracker built using Vue 3, Vuex for state management, and Firebase for the backend.
 It allows users to manage their invoices efficiently.
+Originally developed as a commission for a general contracting company.

 ### Features